 Don was born in Pontiac in 1947.
 His family moved to Brighton when he was young, where his dad opened a grocery store.
 “That’s where I stole my first six-pack of beer.”

 Despite an average childhood, Don always felt out of place, like he didn’t fit in.
 In high school, booze helped him feel more at ease.
 After his mom got sick, alcohol became a pain reliever.
 “When she got sick with cancer, I crawled into a bottle.”

 In 1969, Don entered the Army and volunteered to go to Vietnam.
 He spent 10 months north of Saigon, drinking daily.
 Years of relentless, unending alcoholism followed.
-Florida, Michigan, Massachusetts and Chicago””always drinking””Don drifted through jobs like construction and bartending, paying the rent and getting drunk.
+Florida, Michigan, Massachusetts and Chicago, always drinking.
+Don drifted through jobs like construction and bartending, paying the rent and getting drunk.
 He was married and divorced three times by 1999.

 Then came the long string of treatments—twelve in all.
 Year after year he entered hospitals and VA facilities, only to return again to drugs and alcohol upon discharge.

 Just before Thanksgiving in 2002, the VA referred Don to Dawn Farm.
 He entered our Detox to withdraw from heroin, then entered the Farm for a six month stay.
 “I stayed out of fear at first.
 I thought I would be a homeless junkie without any hope.
 I was angry and bitter—but I stayed.”

 After three months, Don had a revelation, standing in the snow outside the farmhouse.
-He said, “I¹m not gonna leave; I’m not gonna let things make me leave.
+He said, “I’m not gonna leave; I’m not gonna let things make me leave.
 I survived Vietnam, I can survive this.”
 It was his moment of surrender.
 Don graduated from treatment and, a year later, became a transitional House Manager.
 He worked with others to help them stay sober.

 Then tragedy struck.
 On a warm June day, Don learned that his son, Nathan, had leukemia.
 “I had tremendous fear, but instead of getting drunk or high, I called my sponsor.
-He told me the truth””my job was to be there for my son.”
+He told me the truth—my job was to be there for my son.”

-We watched Don apply spiritual principles over the next 13 months with dignity and courage as his son bravely fought cancer””and Don was there for him, every single day.
+We watched Don apply spiritual principles over the next 13 months with dignity and courage as his son bravely fought cancer—and Don was there for him, every single day.

 One morning in July, Nathan succumbed to cancer at age 12.
 But Don did not succumb.
 Despite unthinkable grief, Don continued in recovery, continued to help others and move ahead.
 He has inspired us all.

 “I’ve learned that there is always a solution, if I can just take suggestions and DO the simple things that help me.
-If I can have faith, then at a later date I will understand“”and I have a good chance of staying sober.”
+If I can have faith, then at a later date I will understand—and I have a good chance of staying sober.”